NCAR/esds/_sources/calendar.md.txt

 ## ESDS Activities

-### Work-in-Progress (WIP) Talks
+### ESDS Forum

-Every other Monday, we hold WIP talks which are forums to present on a variety topics!
+Every other Monday, we hold the ESDS Forum, which provides a venue for discussion, coordination and "Work In Progress" (WIP) talks.
 Examples include:

 - Workflow demos
 - Overview of some package